Three-pion Bose-Einstein correlations measured in proton-proton collisions: Detector and dataset

 \section{Detector and dataset}

 The LHCb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer designed to study particles containing $b$ or $c$ quarks.
-It features a high-precision tracking system, which includes a silicon-strip vertex detector (VELO)~\cite{LHCb-DP-2014-001} surrounding the \pp interaction region, covering the pseudorapidity range $2 < \eta < 5$.
-Upstream of a dipole magnet with a bending power of about 4\,T\,m, a large-area silicon-strip detector is located, along with three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2013-003} downstream of the magnet.
+It features a high-precision tracking system, which includes a silicon-strip vertex detector (VELO)~\cite{LHCb-DP-2014-001} surrounding the \pp interaction region, covering the pseudorapidity range $2 < \eta < 5$.\footnote{Pseudorapidity is the variable that corresponds to the polar angle $\theta$ of the track with respect to the beam axis, $\eta = -\ln(\tan{(\theta/2))}$.
+References to pseudorapidity in the present study correspond to the values in the LHCb laboratory frame.
+The LHCb coordinate system is right-handed, with the $z$-axis pointing along the beam axis, $y$-axis in the vertical direction, and $x$-axis in the horizontal direction.
+The ($x,z$)-plane is the bending plane of the dipole magnet.} Upstream of a dipole magnet with a bending power of about 4\,T\,m, a large-area silicon-strip detector is located, along with three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2013-003} downstream of the magnet.
 The tracking system measures the momentum, \ptot, with a relative uncertainty ranging from 0.5\% at low momentum to 1\% at 200\gev.
-The impact parameter (IP), or the minimum distance of a track to a primary vertex (PV), is measured with a resolution of (15 + 29/\pt)\mum, where \pt is the transverse component of \ptot in\gev.
+The impact parameter, or the minimum distance of a track to a primary vertex (PV), is measured with a resolution of (15 + 29/\pt)\mum, where \pt is the transverse component of \ptot in\gev.
 Charged hadrons are identified using information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
 Photons, electrons and hadrons are identified by a calorimeter system.
 Muons are detected by a system of alternating layers of iron and multiwire proportional chambers~\cite{LHCb-DP-2012-002}.
 The trigger~\cite{LHCb-DP-2012-004} consists of a hardware stage based on information from the calorimeter and muon systems, followed by a software stage that performs full event reconstruction.

 In this analysis, a \pp collision dataset of no-bias and minimum-bias triggered events is used, collected in 2011 at a centre-of-mass energy of \sqs = 7\tev, corresponding to an integrated luminosity of 1.0\invfb.
-The no-bias trigger selects events randomly, while the minimum-bias trigger requires at least one reconstructed VELO track.\footnote{A VELO track is reconstructed only with hits registered in the VELO detector.} The data were collected with an average number of visible interactions per bunch crossing (pile-up) of 1.4~\cite{LHCb-PAPER-2014-047}.
-To avoid biases related to trigger requirements, a sample of uncorrelated $pp$ interactions is constructed as described in Sec.~\ref{Detector}.
+The data sample available in the present study corresponds to $\sim 2 \times 10^7$ minimum bias events.
+For the study of systematic effects, an additional sample of $\sim$$10^7$ minimum bias events is simulated using \pythia~6.4 \cite{Sjostrand:2006za} with the Perugia0 tune~\cite{Skands:2009zm}.